vitorlofonseca/pag/README.md

 # Prodalg

-This software has as objective to decide the best route between a source host and a destination host, through Genetic Algorithm, considering the overload in each network link.
+This project has as objective to decide the best route between a source host and a destination host, through Genetic Algorithm, considering the overload in each network link.

 1 - Actual Situation
  - The algorithm works with linked list